pyhys/minimalmodbus/docs/troubleshooting.rst

 * Shorting two of the pins in the 9-pole D-SUB connector turns off the echo for some models.
 * If based on a FTDI chip, some special program can be used to change a chip setting for disabling echo.

-To handle local echo, see :ref:`handlelocalecho`.
+To handle local echo, see :class:`minimalmodbus.Instrument`.

 Empty bytes added in the beginning or the end on the received message